shawdm/eightbar-static/README.md

 In 2005 a group of us working at IBM's Hursley lab decided to start a blog about technology and what it was like to work here.

 In the 11 years we've seen people join and leave, we've had weddings and babies, bought houses, had [120 breakfasts together](http://eightbar.eu-gb.mybluemix.net/2006/06/17/eat-friday/) and drunk many cups of tea.
-We've also seen the technology we spend time working with span social media, virtual worlds, cloud, and AI.
+We've also seen the technology we work with span social media, virtual worlds, cloud, and AI.
 Some of that has been recorded here.
 We've had a few attempts to restart Eightbar but interest in reading and writing it has faded, so we decided to call it a day.

-The content has all been archived off and is accessible at: https://eightbar.eu-gb.mybluemix.net or you can download the whole thing at: https://github.com/shawdm/eightbar-static
+The content has all been archived off and is accessible at: https://eightbar.eu-gb.mybluemix.net or you can download the whole thing at: https://github.com/shawdm/eightbar-static.
+In a few days we'll redirect eightbar.co.uk and in a few weeks we'll let the domain expire.

 Most of the contributors are still writing their own blogs.
 All of them are on Twitter.